zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * A set of name servers, where each unique name server name links to a possibly empty set of its IP addresses:
-  * Non-empty set: The normal case.
+  * Non-empty set: The only case.
-  * Undefined set: The initialization data was empty.

 ### Dependencies